Rackham’s Strategic Vision for Graduate Education

 The vitality of the graduate student community will be strengthened through increased accessibility of graduate education, thereby expanding the diversity and inclusion of student viewpoints and backgrounds in graduate programs.

-- Increase opportunities to expand and institutionalize Bridge to the Ph.D. programs.
+- Increase opportunities to expand and sustain Bridge to the Ph.D. programs.

 - Improve Rackham’s capacity to provide a diverse cohort of undergraduates with high-quality research experiences and exposure to the graduate community.

-- Increase alignment of campus-wide funding programs that promote diversity with Rackham’s goals for diversity, equity, and inclusion.
+- Increase alignment of Rackham’s campus-wide initiatives that promote diversity, equity, and inclusion.

 Goal 3: Enhanced Partnerships and Community